POLAR-fhiR/fhircrackr/docs/README.md

 - If *cols* is a named list of XPath expressions, each element is taken to be the description for one column. `PATIENT = "subject/reference"` for example creates a column named PATIENT which contains the values for the attribute indicated by the XPath expression `"subject/reference"`.

 3. *style*

-Can be NULL or a list of length three with the following named elements:
+Can be NULL or a list of length 3 with the following named elements:

-- *sep*: A string defining the seperator used when multiple entries to the same attribute are pasted together, e.g. `" "`.
+- *sep*: A string defining the seperator used for pasting multiple entries to the same attribute together, e.g. `" "`.

 - *brackets* Either NULL or a character vector of length two.
 If NULL, multiple entries will be pasted together without indices.
 If character, the two strings provided here are used as brackets for automatically generated indices to sort out multiple entries. `brackets = c("[", "]")` e.g. will lead to indices like `[1.1]`.